thiagodejesus/grid_engine/README.md

 A flexible and efficient Rust library for managing 2D grid-based layouts with automatic collision handling and dynamic vertical expansion.

+PS: This crate is on the early stages of development, so expect breaking changes and limited documentation.

 ## Features

 - 🎯 Automatic collision detection and resolution